skippyr/skippyr/README.md

 Right now, I am striving:

-- To create a familiar coding style to the C language.
+- To create a balanced coding style to use in my projects.
 - To develop some system utilities and libraries for my system package “Mistureba”.
 - To prepare an environment for some crazy projects I want to develop in the